jyi/casino/experiments/README.md

 # Experiment

 ## 1. Patch Generation
 For the experiment, you first need to generate patches.
+Since patch generation method is different for each tool, you should read each tool's README.md file.

 ### 1.1.
 TBar, Avatar, kPar and Fixminer
 * ```seeds.py```: list of seeds for out experiment